avshyz/detect_lanes/writeup-blog.md

 ### Conclusion
 We just stepped through a practical image processing pipeline using opencv and python!
-It goes without saying, this is not production ready, but it's exciting to see how much we can do with a little image manipulating and line filtering logic.
+It goes without saying, this is not road ready, but it's exciting to see how much we can do with a little image manipulating and line filtering logic.
 What a nice starting point.
 Next, we'll talk about the experience of going through the first two weeks of the Udacity Self Driving Car Nanodegree.

 #### Shortcomings